deltadash2/movie-web-app/README.md

-# movie-web-app
+# movie-web-app-server

-This is a simple assignment for React / Next.js Full Stack Development.
+Node.js Backend server for a simple assignment for Full Stack Development.